THE Coronavirus CRISISWe Must Resist this Exercise in Hypernormalisation

 I felt the terrifying shudder and shadow of hypernormalisation as I watched today’s Coronavirus briefing.
 It’s not that I haven’t thought of Yurchak’s concept in relation to the UK in recent years before but, unlike then, there are now lives at stake.
 People are actually dying.

-The Health Secretary Matt Hancock, was flanked – as is now a standard stage direction – by the UK Government’s Deputy Chief Medical Officer Professor Jonathan Van Tam and the Chief Nursing Officer for England, Ruth May, for today’s briefing.
+The Health and Social Care Secretary Matt Hancock was flanked – as is now a standard stage direction – by the UK Government’s Deputy Chief Medical Officer Professor Jonathan Van Tam and the Chief Nursing Officer for England, Ruth May, for today’s briefing.

 A bright red and yellow sign resembling a traffic notice screamed “Stay Home This Easter” but then a car-crash did follow.